SamaaG/SamaaG.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a third-year computer science Ph.D. student at the University of California-Santa Cruz (UCSC), advised by Professor Faisal Nawab.
-My research aims to build distributed cloud-computing systems that empower machine learning (ML) and computer vision (CV) applications.
-My current focus is finding the optimal balance between latency and accuracy of ML/CV real-time applications, and eveloping "incrementally privacy-preserving" neural networks.
+I am a fourth-year computer science Ph.D. candidate at the University of California-Santa Cruz (UCSC), advised by Professor Faisal Nawab (UCI).
+My research aims to build distributed systems that empower deep learning (DL) applications.
+I have previously worked on improving the trade-off between latency and accuracy of DL/CV real-time applications.
+Recently, I have been developing a Machine Unlearning approach to train DL models with the data protection regulations in mind; specifically articales similar to GDPR's article 17: "the right to be forgotten".

 Prior to starting my Ph.D. at UCSC, I worked at the intersection of data science and economy.
-During my Master's studies, I developed a recommendation system that utilized open government data and ML alogrithms to help first-time home buyers, decide based on different factors, the most compatible zipcode area for them.
+During my Master's studies, I developed a recommendation system that utilized heterogeneous open government data and ML alogrithms to help first-time home buyers, decide based on different factors, the most compatible zipcode area for them.